nklkhlr/nklkhlr.github.io/content/blog.md

 I'm planning to write (somewhat regularly) about

-* mid- to high-level introductions to metabolomics data-analysis for experimentalists
+* introduction to metabolomics data-analysis for experimentalists
-* mid- to high-level introductions to mass-spectrometry for metabolomics for bioinformaticians
+* introduction to mass-spectrometry for metabolomics for bioinformaticians
+* machine learning applications in computational biology
-* novel methods I find interesting
+* any other novel methods I find interesting
-* maybe occassionally off-topic stuff like communication, experiences as a PhD student etc.
+* occassionally off-topic stuff like communication, experiences as a PhD student etc.